Home automation 101 - 5 things you need to know

 “In other words,” says Schaffer, “you can’t go wrong as long as you remember tip number one and know ‘what works with what.’
 The rest will take care of itself if you trust quality products backed by established, experienced manufacturers.”

-Planning for system growth from the beginning will pay dividends for years to come.
-Anticipating the continued growth of voice-activated technologies will be central to that planning.
-Says Devin Love, “All Schlage smart locks are designed to work now regardless of the system you have.
+Smart home technology evolves very quickly.
+So, it’s important to choose a smart lock that is designed to evolve and adapt.
+Says Love, “All Schlage smart locks are designed to work now regardless of the system you have.
 Just as important, they’ll work later, no matter how your system grows.
 That’s also true of how you interact with it.
 Futureproofing is part of our responsibility as innovators.”

-It’s okay for consumers to say they don’t really have a preference in regards to certain technologies or system protocols as long as it works, but it falls on responsible brands like Schlage to make sure it does work so that homeowners can build out their smart homes with confidence.
+It’s okay to say you don’t really have a preference in regards to certain technologies or system protocols as long as it works, but it falls on responsible brands like Schlage to make sure it does work so that homeowners can build out their smart homes with confidence.

-“A smarter way in,” says Bruce Schaffer.
+“A smarter way in,” says Schaffer.
 “That’s our contribution to the home automation space.”

 Today’s smart home starts at the front door.
 That’s where Schlage comes in, providing a wide selection of smart locks that open a world of possibilities for homeowners looking to make the most of today’s rapidly growing home automation technologies.
-A smarter way in.
-That’s what today’s smart home enjoys with the safety, simplicity and style of Schlage.
+It’s why home owners seeking a smarter way in choose the safety, simplicity and style of Schlage.

 *See apple.com/ios/home for up-to-date HomeKit information.